lady-h-world/My_Garden/reading_pages/param_tuning_5.md

 🌻 [Look into Optuna experiment details >>][6]

-Without applying cross validation, the overall time cost is definitely reduced, but the testing performance is still worse than the baseline result.
+Without applying cross validation, the overall time cost is definitely reduced, and the output is showing prunning was taking effect, but the testing performance is still worse than the baseline result.

 Table 1.6 summarized the performance in this experiment: